krivard/codalab-worksheets-wiki/User_Building-a-Scoring-Program-for-a-Competition.md

 ## Metadata passed to scoring program

-Meta data is passed to the scoring program input directory as `input.txt`
+Metadata is passed to the scoring program input directory as `input.txt`

 ```history```
 The `history.txt` path